puetzp/vec2checkd/doc/configuration.md

     ...
 ```

-A more complete example can be found in the (default configuration)[../defaults(config.yaml] of the debian package.
+A more complete example can be found in the [default configuration](../defaults/config.yaml) of the debian package.